-In FI's opinion, this requires additional capital requirements under Pillar 2.
+In FI's opinion, what is described above justifies additional capital requirements under Pillar 2.
 Different methods could be used to account for these risks and uncertainties.
-For example, an approach could allow for actual maturity for every exposure or type of exposure and take into account reasonable expectations and probability of extensions.
+For example, an approach could be based on specific assumptions about actual maturity for every exposure or type of exposure and thereby take into account reasonable expectations and probability of extensions.
 FI makes the assessment at this point in time that a simple approach in line with that presented in this memorandum is sufficient.
 The choice of a maturity of 2.5 years is based on the standardised maturity that is used in the fundamental IRB approach.
 A more exact and systematic estimation of the actual maturity would be significantly more complicated, and there are no generally accepted methods for such an estimation.
-It is FI's opinion that the effects on the capital requirement that FI's proposed method would entail should cover most of the increase in the banks' capital requirements resulting from a more sophisticated approach to estimating actual maturity.
+It is FI's opinion that the effects on the capital requirement that the proposed method would entail should correspond to most of the increase in the banks' capital requirements resulting from a more sophisticated approach to estimating actual maturity.